Ziping-Ye/Ziping-Ye.github.io/_pages/about.md

 - how model explanation relates to adversarial example generation?
 - how explanation can be used to generate (attack) and detect (defense) adversarial examples?

+The answer to these questions will provide guidelines to develop safe explainable machine learning system given the existence of adversaries.

 # Education